aanupam23/go-stellar-validate/README.md

 # go-stellar-validate
-Basic validation for stellar keys and transaction id
+Basic validation for stellar keys and transaction id :grin: